 The SteadyMouse Project

-SteadyMouse is free software designed by a couple of geeks to assist people with the hand tremors
+SteadyMouse is free software designed to assist people with the hand tremors

 that commonly go along with Parkinson's disease, Multiple sclerosis, etc.